conflucedd/NJUPT_WLAN_autoLogin/README.md

 # GUIDE
 Install python and add it to path, then run "pip install requests" View the source code for your operating system and made necessary changes.
+The only thing you need to change is the Student ID and your password.
 Run it and see if it works.
-At least ChinaNet is supported.
+Only test ChinaNet, and that is supported.